seanblanchfield/seans-homeassistant-addons/tfi-gtfs/README.md

 # Disk Space Requirements

 This addon requires a few hundred megabytes of disk space to run.
 It downloads the static GTFS zip file, which is quite large, and extracts it to the data dir.
 Then it processes it and stores the results in *redis*, which persists its data into a `dump.rdb` file in the data dir.
-The size of the *redis* file is small if you are using "filter stops", but can be over 100 megabytes if you are not filtering stops.
+The size of the *redis* file is small unless you specify a very long list of stops to monitor.

 All this data is stored in the addon's `/data` directory, which persists across restarts.
 This allows restarts of this addon to be pretty quick, since *tfi-gtfs* will just reload its state from the `dump.rdb` file.